 |Frequent, intelligent, ritualized exchange of insights and experiences||Off-sites a few times a year|

 To approach organizations with people in mind is, alas, nothing less then revolutionary.
-Luckily, there are many revolutionaries among clients, in the consulting field and in academia.
+Fortunately, there are many revolutionaries among clients, in the consulting field and in academia.
 We are proud to introduce our partner, whom we represent in Europe:

 CoachingOurselves was founded in 2007 to bring Henry Mintzberg‘s approach to management education directly into the workplace.
-The CoachingOurselves approach to peer-coaching is a cost effective alternative or supplement to conventional leadership and organizational development.
+The CoachingOurselves approach to peer-coaching is a cost effective alternative or supplement to conventional leadership and organizational development programs.
 It results in learning, improved performance and stronger community in organizations.
 CoachingOurselves programs have been used by approximately 20,000 managers a year in 8 languages through peer-group coaching programs deployed in their organizations.

 We believe management and leadership development should result in managers doing a better job at managing and leading, and we believe managers learn best from each other in small groups directly in their organization.
 Through CoachingOurselves peer-coaching programs we help organizations become better places for everyone, creating and strengthening the sense of community inside the organization and enabling them to support the communities in which they operate.

 Many leadership development programs focus on learning about leadership.
 But organizations need better leaders, not managers who are more knowledgeable about leadership.

 CoachingOurselves peer-coaching is a scalable learning approach to increasing organizational performance.
 It is easy to set up, demonstrates immediate business impact, and is a key catalyst to successful leadership and organizational development.

 A peer-coaching session is 90 minutes of reflection and dialog with a small group of up to 6 peers guided by a CoachingOurselves module.
 The module has the content and questions to focus reflection on experiences and learning on a specific leadership theme or soft skill.